Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 in the kernel's Promise table entry instead.
 They remain there until the deciding vat uses `syscall.resolve()` to resolve that Promise.
-At that point, the behavior depends upon the type of resolution; see the discussion of `syscall.resolve()` below for details.
+At that point, the behavior depends upon the type of resolution; see the discussion of `syscall.resolve()` [below](#syscallresolve) for details.

-When the initial pair of messages are submitted with `syscall.send()`, the run-queue will have two pending deliveries: the first is targeting an object in some Vat, and the second targets a Promise (the `result` promise-ID of the first message).
+When a `syscall.send()` is submitted, the run-queue will have two pending
+deliveries: the first is targeting an object in some Vat, and the second targets the `result` PromiseID.
 Until the first message is delivered, the result Promise has no Decider, so the second message cannot be delivered.
 But that's ok, because by the time the second message gets to the front of the run queue, the first will have been delivered, setting the Decider of the result Promise to some vat, providing a place to deliver the second one (or the knowledge that the vat wants the kernel to queue it instead).

 When we implement Flows or escalators or some other priority mechanism, we